nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Example:
 * `Delete 1`

+### Clear a task: `clear`
+Clear is the command word that can be used to delete all task
+Format: `clear`

 ### Find a task: `find`
-Find is the command word that can be used to find a task.
+Find is the command word that can be used to find a task
 Format: `find name/Name`
 >The command finds tasks which have names containing any of the given keywords including substring.